slowernews/wisdom-tldr/chapters/3-3_action_time.md

 > *"Yesterday is but today’s memory, and tomorrow is today’s dream."
 -- Kahlil Gibran [1883]*

-> *"Idleness makes hours pass slowly and years swiftly.
-Activity makes the hours short and the years long."
--- Cesare Pavese [1908]*

 > *"Stop measuring days by degree of productivity and start experiencing them by degree of presence."
 -- Alan Watts [1915]*

 > *"Money has no utility to me.
 Time has utility to me."
 -- Warren Buffett [1930]*

-> *"Dream as if you’ll live forever.
-Live as if you’ll die today."
--- James Dean [1931]*

 > *"If we learn to enjoy waiting, we don’t have to wait to enjoy."
 -- Kazuaki Tanahashi [1933]*